leroywharris/post-install-config/README.md

 <img src="https://i.imgur.com/cX65kex.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the image above, osTicket Login
+You can log in using the username and password you created. (osTicket Login page)
 </p>
 <br />